For Authors Preparing Manuscript Files

 Formatting Your LaTeX Manuscript and Book Files

-The MIT Press provides three LaTeX macros for author use.
+The MIT Press provides four LaTeX macros for author use.
 We do not require their use, but they are strongly recommended.
-Please select the appropriate macro from the three choices at right under Quicklinks: Linguistics, New Math, and Times A Priori.
+Please select the appropriate macro from the four choices at right under Quicklinks: Linguistics, New Math, Times A Priori, and Avenir.

 Our macros and accompanying guidelines are designed to help you create pages that meet the required specifications for print and electronic publication.